bootscore/bootcommerce-child/readme.txt

 WooCommerce Child Theme for bootScore, Copyright 2019 - 2021 bootScore.

-This child theme has already all settings to create a shop, all header settings with cart and a basic store frontpage.
+This child theme has already all settings to create a shop.
+This child needs WooCommerce to work.

 Start developing your new project right away in a upgrade-safe way using overrides by copying files from bootScore parent theme.